 Memory Circles #10 (22 x 30 in.
 Acrylic, watercolor, ink.)

-Ocean Memory
+Memory Circles

 "I begin with paper, a pen, and so many thoughts, and then focus on each mark.
 With each stroke of pen or brush, I more fully appreciate that life is made up of seconds, choices made in seconds, memories overlapped and woven through our lives in seemingly endless strands of seconds.
 Of course, these strands are not endless at all.